3-Ingredient Pumpkin Protein Pancakes

 Ingredients

-- ¾ cup milk any type of milk works well
+• ¾ cup milk whole or 2% recommended, but non-dairy milk works well too

 Optional toppings